Realistic insight on business planning for artists

-Making Your Art Business
+Making Your Art Business Ideas a Reality

 And as we focused on our art business planning, even more ideas came flooding through…and all with just the starting idea for an art gallery!
 Without a business plan, I doubt we’d be able to grow our dream to such an extent and make it reality!

-Sadly though, I had to give up the business a few years later, but not due to lack of planning or enthusiasm.
+Sadly though, I had to give up the business a few years later, but not due to lack of capability or enthusiasm.
 My husband was battling a sudden terminal illness, and I gave up my second love, my art business, to be beside my first love in his hour of need.
 I surrendered my business…but gained inner peace!

-Essentials of Business
+Essentials of Business Planning for Artists

 Your world can expand all of a sudden, because you see things which were hidden before.